No one will tell you that labor is going to be easy. Labor means work, after all. But, there is plenty you can do ahead of time to prepare for labor.

 When labor first begins, be patient and monitor your body.
-In reality, it is not always easy to know when you are going into labor.
+It is not always easy to know when you are going into labor.
 The steps leading up to labor can last for days.

-Most providers recommend that you come to the hospital when:
+Most health care providers recommend that you come to the hospital when:

 - You are having regular, painful contractions.
 You can use the "411" guide: Contractions are strong and coming every 4 minutes, they last 1 minute, and they have been ongoing for 1 hour.

 - You have heavy bleeding.

 At the Hospital